Join the beta - get Pro free for 3 months after launchJoin the beta

 Libraries that run inside your browser

-We use @zxing/browser (BSD-3 license) for QR decoding and heic2any for HEIC conversion.
-Both run entirely inside your browser and do not transmit imagery or metadata to any external party.
-No new sub-processor is introduced for the camera feature — all uploads follow the existing routes (see section 7 of the privacy policy).
+We use @zxing/browser (BSD-3 license) for QR decoding.
+Photo conversion and compression are handled by your browser's built-in canvas.
+Everything runs entirely inside your browser and does not transmit imagery or metadata to any external party.
+No new sub-processor is introduced for the camera feature - all uploads follow the existing routes (see section 7 of the privacy policy).

 Cookies and consent